-Locality planning is a key vehicle for ensuring that the voice of local communities shape wellbeing, service and support across South Ayrshire, in line with population data, national and local policy context and professional advice.
+Locality planning is a key vehicle for ensuring that the voice of local communities' shape wellbeing, service and support across South Ayrshire, in line with population data, national and local policy context and professional advice.

-Locality Planning is a requirement of the Joint Bodies Act which underpins integration of health and social care, and an essential mechanism to this is the formation, maturation and delivery of the locality planning partnership (LPP) within the Girvan and South Carrick locality.
+Locality Planning is a requirement of the Joint Bodies Act which underpins integration of health and social care, and an essential mechanism to this is the formation, maturation and delivery of the locality planning partnership (LPP) within the North locality.

-Through communication and engagement with stakeholders, evidence base and extensive analysis of population data the Girvan and South Carrick LPP has identified 5 priority areas;
+Through communication and engagement with stakeholders, evidence base and extensive analysis of population data the Prestwick and Villages LPP has identified 3 main priority area;